 - 5.15.1.
-Injectable anesthetic(s) of choice in sterile multiuse vials within expiry date (see referenced UBC Animal Care Centre Rodent Anesthesia and Analgesia) - 5.15.2.
-Appropriately sized warmed cage without loose bedding (a paper towel can be used on the cage floor). - 5.15.3.
-Oxygen support if available
+Injectable anesthetic(s) of choice in sterile multiuse vials with an expiry date (see referenced UBC Animal Care Centre Rodent Anesthesia and Analgesia)

+- 5.15.2.
+Appropriately sized warmed cage with a paper towel covering the cage floor

+- 5.15.3.
+Oxygen support if available.

-6. Isoflurane Anesthesia Procedure
+- 6. Isoflurane Anesthesia Procedure

-6.1.
+- 6.1.
 Induction:

-- 6.1.1.Ensure isoflurane vaporizer is full of isoflurane (to "fill line") and has oxygen supply connected. - 6.1.2.Perform leak test of isoflurane machine to ensure all tubing is connected properly and there are no cracks/leaks in any component. - 6.1.3.Gently remove rodent from home cage and weigh using accurate weigh scale.
-Record weight on anesthesia log.

-- 6.1.4.
-Place induction chamber on or under safe heat source to pre-warm and provide heat support while animal is being induced. - 6.1.5.
-Place animal in warmed induction chamber which is lined with paper towel (the induction chamber should be cleaned between animals). - 6.1.6.Connect fresh gas flow tubing to induction chamber and ensure that scavenge tubing is also properly connected to the scavenge device to remove waste gases. - 6.1.7.
-Turn oxygen flow meter to 1-2 L/min flow rate. - 6.1.8.
-Turn isoflurane vaporizer to 5% - 6.1.9.Once animal has lost its righting reflex and its breathing pattern has become deeper and slower, turn isoflurane vaporizer to 0% and flush oxygen through induction chamber to remove waste gases. - 6.1.10.
-Open induction chamber and gently remove rodent while supporting the entire body level (do not pick up and hang by tail).
+- 6.1.1.Ensure Isoflurane vaporizer is full of Isoflurane (to "fill line") and has oxygen supply connected and open. - 6.1.2.Perform leak test of Isoflurane vaporizer to ensure all tubing is connected properly and there are no cracks/leaks in any component. - 6.1.3.Gently remove rodent from home cage and weigh using accurate weigh scale.
+Record weight on anesthesia log. - 6.1.4.Place induction chamber on or under safe heat source to pre-warm and provide heat support while animal is being induced. - 6.1.5.Connect fresh gas flow tubing to induction chamber and ensure that scavenge tubing is also properly connected to the scavenge device to remove waste gases. - 6.1.6.Place animal in warmed induction chamber which is lined with paper towel (clean the induction chamber between animals). - 6.1.7.Turn oxygen flow meter to 1-2 L/min flow rate.
+Typically the O2 flow rate for induction is the same as the volume of the chamber.
+I.e.: for a 1 Litre chamber, the O2 flow rate would be 1 L/min.
+For chambers larger than 3 Litres, the O2 flow rate can be 2L/min so that the oxygen flow into the chamber does not cool the animal down too quickly or create a "wind tunnel" effect in the chamber. - 6.1.8.Begin the flow of isoflurane.
+Isoflurane exposure can be aversive so begin the flow rate at 0.5% to begin with and slowly increase up to 5% over approximately 5 minutes. - 6.1.9.
+Once the animal has lost its righting reflex and the breathing pattern has become deeper and slower, turn Isoflurane vaporizer to 0% and flush oxygen through induction chamber to remove waste gases (use flush valve or turn O2 flow rate up to 4 L/min for 2-3 minutes). - 6.1.10.
+Open induction chamber and gently remove rodent while supporting the entire body and keeping it level.
+Do not pick up and hang by tail.